ranjeetrkl/english-placement-app/ai-language-test/README.md

 ## 🚀 Features

+### 📚 Grammar & Vocabulary Test
+- Users begin with a dedicated **Grammar and Vocabulary** test designed to assess core English language fundamentals.
+- The test includes multiple-choice questions covering synonyms, sentence structure, tenses, and more.
+- Instant feedback and scoring help learners quickly understand their strengths and areas needing improvement.

 ### ✍️ AI Writing Analysis
 - Users submit a short written response to a prompt.
-- The application sends the text to the **Google Gemini API** for an instant evaluation of grammar, coherence, and vocabulary.
+- The application sends the text to the **Google Gemini API** for instant evaluation of grammar, coherence, and vocabulary.
 - Returns a score along with detailed suggestions for improvement.

 ### 🎤 AI Speaking Analysis